-This safety function requires that the containment and isolation functions of the repository are not unacceptably affected by future geological processes and climate changes, including earthquakes and glacial cycles.
-A full assessment of these processes requires detailed site-specific data that would be typically collected and analyzed through detailed field investigations.
-The assessment would include understanding how the site has responded to past glaciations and geological processes and would entail a wide range of detailed studies involving disciplines such as seismology, hydrogeology, hydrogeochemistry, paleohydrogeology and climate change.
-At this stage of the site evaluation process, the long-term stability function is evaluated by assessing whether there is any evidence that would raise concerns about the long-term stability of the four general potentially suitable areas identified in the Area.

-The Area is located within the Canadian Shield, where large portions of land have remained tectonically stable for more than one billion years.
-As discussed in Section 4.3.6.1, very few earthquakes of Nuttli magnitude greater than three have been recorded within the Area.
+This safety function requires that the containment and isolation functions of the repository are not be unacceptably affected by future geological processes and climate changes, including earthquakes and glacial cycles.
+A full assessment of these processes requires detailed sitespecific data that would be typically collected and analyzed through detailed field investigations.
+The assessment would include understanding how the site has responded to past glaciations and geological processes, and would entail a wide range of detailed studies involving disciplines such as seismology, hydrogeology, hydrogeochemistry, paleohydrogeology and climate change.
+At this desktop preliminary assessment stage of the site evaluation process, the long-term stability function is evaluated by assessing whether there is any evidence that would raise concerns about the long-term stability of the four general potentially suitable areas identified in the Manitouwadge area.
+The Manitouwadge area is located in the Superior Province of the Canadian Shield, where large portions of land have remained tectonically stable for the last 2.5 billion years.
+Although a number of low magnitude seismic events (i.e., less than magnitude three) have been recorded in the surrounding region, there are no recorded earthquakes with the Manitouwadge area (Figure 4-7).